Final Report

 Report writing plays a large role in academic development and is an important part of student research.
 A well-written report establishes the next steps necessary to solve problems and accomplish research goals.
 It also gives your mentor a tool for determining laboratory protocal improvements or additions.

-Every report starts with a title page and a table of contents, after which come the main sections–the summary, introduction, discussion, and conclusion.
+Every report starts with a title page and a table of contents, after which come the main sections: the summary/abstract, introduction, methodology & results, discussion, and references.
+For MSGC final reports, we require an additional section: significance of funding.
+More section details below.

 -